 Our typical diet, combined with stress, is terrible news for the gut.
 Exercise helps to increase the speed at which food moves along the digestive tract.
 So, yoga can help to prevent constipation and move waste through the intestines.

 The stress-relieving benefits of yoga can also assist in reducing digestive upsets.
 IBS, ulcers, and so on are all made worse by stress.

 24. Helps You Achieve Peace of Mind

 Yoga is as much a mental practice as it is a physical one.
-You’ll learn to quiet racing thoughts and feel more at peace, which can help reduce the severity of physical conditions that are exacerbated by stress.
+You'll learn to quiet racing thoughts and feel more at peace, which can help reduce the severity of stress-related physical conditions.

 25. Helps Improve Your Self-Esteem